 Scientific Overview

-Projects within this Research Area will deploy molecular profiling and computational modelling to (i) characterise and select the best drug targets based on physiological context rather than single molecule properties; (ii) design effective drug combinations, especially between immunotherapies and small molecules; and (iii) improve drug effects by targeted delivery.
+Projects within this Research Area deploy molecular profiling and computational modelling to (i) characterise and select the best drug targets based on physiological context rather than single molecule properties; (ii) design effective drug combinations, especially between immunotherapies and small molecules; and (iii) improve drug effects by targeted delivery.

 Lay Overview

 This area of research focuses on developing ‘precision’ therapies or treatments for cancer.
 By ‘precision’ treatments, we mean treatments that take into account individual variability in genes, molecular building blocks, and other clinical factors in their design.
 Each of these treatments is designed to target a specific feature of cancer cells, and only patients whose tumours have this feature will receive the treatment.
-POI will also use computational models to design these treatments.
+POI also uses computational models to design these treatments.

 This approach allows researchers and doctors to account for the huge variation between individuals, and more accurately predict which treatment will work in which groups of people.
 This is in contrast to the more traditional ‘one size fits all approach’, where treatments are developed for the average person, with less consideration for individual differences.
 The benefits of precision treatments are that patients receive drugs that are more likely to be effective, and do not have to endure the side effects of treatments that will not work on their particular tumour.